jaiarobotics/jaiabot-hydro/src/doc/markdown/page112_testing_react_web_apps.md

 Sometimes we want to mock part of a module in our test to avoid costly operations that are not needed for the test but do not need or want to mock the entire module.
 In this case we need to only need a partial mock of the module.

 The `JaiaAPI` is a good example of this.
 The `JaiaAPI` class includes many methods used throughout our code.
 However all external communication is handled by the `hit` method.
-Rather than mocking every method in the class and trying to figure out what implementation may be needed for each one we want to simply replace the `hit` method with a mock and use the rest of the real `JaiaAPI` class.
+Rather than mocking every method in the class and trying to figure out what implementation may be needed for each one we simply replace the `hit` method with a mock and use the rest of the real `JaiaAPI` class.
 We use the `jest.requireActual` function to achieve this.

 `src/web/tests/__mocks__/jaiaAPI.mock.ts`